yasmine-codes/toDoList/README.md

 # To Do List
-Created a To Do List that allows users to add multiple items to a list and cross each one off once they complete a task.
+Created a To Do List app that allows users to add multiple items to a list and cross each one off once they complete a task.
 Project is built with HTML, CSS and Javascript.